 Yes, you will.
 Your anesthesiologist will provide information to assist you.
 They will first perform a thorough health history, and will physically examine you, focusing on your health related to anesthesia.
 The anesthesiologist also considers the length and type of surgical procedure planned, and your recovery after surgery.
 The anesthesiologist will describe all of the options for anesthesia during your surgery, and recommend the best one for you.
 This will include reasons for that recommendation, and the risks and benefits of the anesthesia options.
 We strongly advise you to follow your anesthesiologist's recommendation, but the final decision on anesthetic choice is yours to make.

 Will I receive a separate bill from my anesthesiologist?

-Just like the many other physician specialists (pediatricians, obstetrician, surgeons, etc.) from whom you receive healthcare, you will receive a bill from your anesthesiologist for professional services provided.
+Just like many other specialists (i.e. pediatricians, obstetrician, surgeons) from whom you receive healthcare, you will receive a bill from your anesthesiologist for professional services provided.

 Does the anesthesiologist fee differ depending on the types of anesthesia used?